rhalliday/ProgLangCourse/README.md

-Perl
+ProgLangCourse
 ====

-Repo containing all my perl code
+Repo containing all my code for the Coursera Programming Languages course.

+There is some SML, some DrRacket and some Ruby in here.